Fiat rates

 Weekly fiat rates

 Check for deciding if a weekly rate for a coin needs to be updated runs every hour.
 Fetched rates are cached also for 1 hour.
-Eg. If user opens app and there are already weekly fiat rates, no older than 1 hour, stored in persistent storage then Suite won't fire new fetch.
-If, after one hour, fetch fails then next one will be fired after another hour.
+Eg. If user opens app and there are already weekly fiat rates, no older than 1 hour, stored in redux state then Suite won't fire new fetch.

 Historical fiat rates (for transactions)